learn-co-curriculum/python-programming-univbasics-python-interpreter-readme/README.md

 Sometimes we want to see how code works.
 Instead of having to build a brand new program (in a file), load up all the libraries, blah, blah, blah, IRB is a quick "laboratory" where we can see how something works.
+This is usually better than looking at the docs or writing a Stack Overflow post.
+With just a simple bit of test data we can _verify_ we understand how a line of code is working.

 Think about a car: it's a complex machine with many interacting parts.
 But if your car won't start you might "isolate" the battery and hook it up to a battery tester.
-If the battery tester shows the battery is good, then you know that the problem is somewhere else; if the battery is dead, then you know right what to do.
+If the battery tester shows the battery is good, then you know that the problem is somewhere else; if the battery is dead, then you have _verified_ that the battery is the problem with your car.

 That process is known as _debugging_ when applied to computers or _troubleshooting_ when applied to pretty much everything else.
+At the risk of sounding mystical, debugging is a skill shared by all makers: guitarists to brewers, to chefs, to programmers.
+From Neal Stephenson's _Cryptonomicon_:

 > Randy counts four men in addition to Amy and the pilot...
 All of them are
 > fiddling around with engines or diving gear in a way Randy recognizes,
 > through many cultural and technological barriers, as debugging.

-From Neal Stephenson's _Cryptonomicon_

 ## Access and Exit IRB Via Your Terminal